-We thank Mead Allison and Michael Ramirez for providing information regarding river conditions during sampling of the contemporary river sediments, and for enabling their collection.
-This manuscript was improved by comments on an earlier draft provided by Torbjörn Törnqvist, Steve Goodbred, Mead Allison, Barbara Mauz, and Zhixiong Shen, and by discussions with Tony Reimann and participants at the 2017 LED conference.
+We thank Mead Allison and Michael Ramirez for providing information regarding river conditions during sampling of the modern river sediments, and for enabling their collection.
+We thank Susan Packman, Mhairi Birchall, Zhixiong Shen, and Barbara Mauz for laboratory support.
+This manuscript benefitted from reviews by Alastair Cunningham and Sebastian Kreutzer.
+The work was improved by comments on an earlier draft by Torbjörn Törnqvist, Steve Goodbred, Mead Allison, Barbara Mauz, and Zhixiong Shen, and by discussions with Tony

+Reimann and participants at the 2017 LED conference.